A Coq Mechanization of JavaScript Regular Expression Semantics: Understanding JavaScript Regexes

 \item \itemname{Step 1} $r1$ is a concatenation: as such, its compiled matcher first creates a new continuation \inlinecode{c7}.
-This continuation encodes the matching of the right side of the concatenation ($r_7 = b$).
+This continuation encodes the matching of the right side of the concatenation ($r_7 = \ch{b}$).
 It uses the matcher of $r_7$ (\inlinecode{m7}) and the initial continuation \inlinecode{c0} it was called with.
 With this new definition, \inlinecode{m1} calls the matcher of its left-hand side (\inlinecode{m2}) with the new continuation \inlinecode{c7}.

-\item \itemname{Step 2} This matcher \inlinecode{m2} is a disjunction.
-This is called a \textit{choice point}: the backtracking pseudocode must try the first alternative, and maybe backtrack to try the other one.
-The matcher first calls the matcher of the left alternative, \inlinecode{m3} with continuation \inlinecode{c7}, to try to match $r_3 = ab$ followed by $r_7 = b$.
+\item \itemname{Step 2} \inlinecode{m2} is a disjunction.
+This is called a \textit{choice point}: the backtracking pseudocode must try the first alternative, and later maybe backtrack to try the other one. \inlinecode{m2} first calls the matcher of the left alternative (\inlinecode{m3}) with continuation \inlinecode{c7} to try to match $r_3 = \ch{a}\ch{b}$ followed by $r_7 = \ch{b}$.